KeisGSmit/5IngredientFoods/README.md

 ### Principals of organisation

 - The way data will be organised as follows:
     - The organising principles used at the highest levels of the site should be most closely tied to user needs & business objectives
-        - that means a link to share/find a recipe should be in the navigation bar
+        - That means a link to share/find a recipe should be in the navigation bar
         - The link to promote cooking appliances should also be in the Nav
     - Organising rules at lower levels are influenced by future specs & content requirements
         - Like the comment section